I Am Amsterdam

 If you fancy joining the hundreds of thousands of people who regularly catch one of the hundreds of city-wide trams, now is the time for a short trip to the Rijksmuseum, Van Gogh Museum and Heineken Experience.
 On Damrak catch tramline 16, 24, or 25.
-You can buy an ‘I Amsterdam’ card (www.iamsterdam.com) for one, two or three days, which also gives you plenty bonus features such as free entry to museums, boat trips, and more, or you can buy a ticket on the tram and get off at WeteringCircuit roundabout.
+You can buy an ‘I Amsterdam‘ card for one, two or three days, which also gives you plenty bonus features such as free entry to museums, boat trips and more.
+Or, buy a ticket on the tram and get off at WeteringCircuit roundabout.

 From this huge transit point, all three tourist attractions are only a few minutes walk, while one of Amsterdam’s largest outdoor markets, Albert Cuyp Market and its surrounding streets is also here.
 The museum quarter is home to the Rijksmuseum, Van Gogh Museum, and the Stedelijk Museum of modern and contemporary art and design, while the Heineken Experience offers visitors the chance to get to know the beer giant a little better with a behind-the-scenes tour.